Genivia/ugrep/README.md

 - Ugrep is a true drop-in replacement for GNU grep (assuming you [rename or symlink `ugrep` to `grep`, `egrep` and `fgrep`](#grep)), unlike many other popular grep claiming to be "grep alternatives" or "replacements" when those actually implement incompatible command-line options and use a different, incompatible regex matcher i.e. Perl regex versus POSIX regex grep (ugrep supports both)

-- Ugrep is fast, user-friendly, and equipped with a ton of new features that surpass other grep, benchmarks also show that [ugrep is (one of) the fastest grep](https://github.com/Genivia/ugrep-benchmarks) and will be getting even faster
+- Ugrep is fast, user-friendly, and equipped with a ton of new features that users wanted

+- Benchmarks show that [ugrep is (one of) the fastest grep](https://github.com/Genivia/ugrep-benchmarks) using the high-performance DFA-based regex matcher [RE/flex](https://github.com/Genivia/RE-flex)

-- An easy-to-use user manual with installation instructions at [ugrep.com](https://ugrep.com)
+- A quick user guide with installation instructions at [ugrep.com](https://ugrep.com)

-- Ugrep includes an interactive TUI with built-in help and options to control searching and a file (pre)view split screen
+- Includes a TUI with built-in help, interactive search with search mode and options selection, and a file preview split screen

-*Option -Q opens a query TUI to search files as you type!*
+*Option -Q opens a query TUI to search files as you type*
 <br>
 <img src="https://www.genivia.com/images/scranim.gif" width="438" alt="">